 Yet the effort to abandon the gallows in Mississippi in favor of electrocution was seemingly stalled.
 Then, the 1940 legislature hammered out a compromise.
 A portable electric chair would be constructed that could be transported from county to county.
 Seemingly a simple enough solution until officials realized that no one had ever used a portable electric chair, or even built one.
 Finally, a Memphis firm agreed to construct such a contraption, and it was ready for use on October 11, 1940.
 Executioner Jimmy Thompson, a showman in the style of P. T. Barnum, used the machine for the first time in Lucedale, Mississippi, on wife-killer Willie Mae Bragg, whom Thompson said proudly had died “with tears in his eyes for the efficient care I took to give him a good clean burning.”

-The portable electric chair brought distinction to Mississippi, as it was the only state to employ the use of such an amazing machine.
+The portable electric chair brought distinction and notoriety to Mississippi, as it was the only state to employ the use of such an unusual machine.
 But, it too would not be without problems.
 There were instances when the thing would malfunction, prolonging an agonizing death for the prisoner.

 By the late 1940s, efforts began to replace the chair with a gas chamber.
 It would require a permanent location.
 Once again, the legislature became bogged down with conflicted politics.
 Again, residents of Sunflower County were less than enthused at the prospect of executions being carried out at Parchman.
 No one was more opposed to the idea than the penitentiary superintendent Marvin L. Wiggins.
 Wiggins was a formidable politician in his own right and successfully fought to keep the gas chamber out of his penitentiary for some ten years.
 But finally, in September 1954, Governor Hugh White called a special session of the legislature and the old portable electric chair was swiftly replaced by the gas chamber.
 Wiggins and the citizens of Sunflower County had lost their battle to keep executions out of Parchman.